O'Quinn recognized as House Legislator of the Year

 “As a proud supporter of the business community and the chamber’s advocacy efforts, I am honored by this recognition.
 I look forward to continuing to work alongside the chamber to drive economic growth in the commonwealth,” O’Quinn said.

 Del.
-Anne Ferrell Tata, R-Virginia Beach, was awarded the 2022 Freshman Legislator of the year.
+Anne Ferrell Tata, R-Virginia Beach, was named the 2022 Freshman Legislator of the Year.

 dmcgee@bristolnews.com | 276-645-2532 | Twitter: @DMcGeeBHC | Facebook.com/david.mcgee.127